open-education-hub/operating-systems/content/chapters/compute/lab/content/copy-on-write.md

 Keep in mind that `fork()` is a function used to create a process.

 Open two terminals (or better: use [`tmux`](https://github.com/tmux/tmux/wiki)).
-In one of them compile and run the code in `support/fork-faults/fork_faults.c`.
+In one of them, compile and run the code in `support/fork-faults/fork_faults.c`.
 After each time you press `Enter` in the first terminal window, run the following command in the second window:

 ```console